IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### APP-WIDE:

-• Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures [In-progress] - Albert
+• Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures [Going to ask CARS next meeting] - Albert

 • Add 404 page to the routing [In-progress] - Ivan